 to Bleaching Watch or No Stress the following week.
 Please refer to CRW's

-Degree Heating Week (DHW) product for information on the accumulated thermal stress during the
+50-km DHW product for information on the accumulated thermal stress during the

 past 12 weeks.